zachary-chiodini/Web-Crawling-Apps/indeed-crawler/README.md

 Probably, does not work on Mac OS.

 Run "python build.py" in the indeed-crawler directory to compile the program.
-Afterwards, the indeed-crawler/dist/driver, indeed-crawler/dist/fasttext-model, and indeed-crawler/dist/icon folders, and the indeed-crawler/dist/default_q_and_a.json file must be copied and pasted to the indeed-crawler/dist/job-crawler-beta directory.
+Afterwards, the indeed-crawler/dist/driver, indeed-crawler/dist/fasttext-model, and indeed-crawler/dist/icon folders, and the indeed-crawler/dist/q_and_a.json file must be copied and pasted to the indeed-crawler/dist/job-crawler-beta directory.
 The resuting indeed-crawler/dist/job-crawler-beta/job-crawler-beta.exe is equiped with a graphical user interface.

-The program uses Selenium to access the job search website and a word embedding model to answer screening questions, based on the default_q_and_a json file and user input.
+The program uses Selenium to access the job search website and a word embedding model to answer screening questions, based on the q_and_a.json file and user input.
 The user must have a job search account and their resume uploaded to the account before running the program to begin applying to jobs.

 The fasstext word embedding model can be downloaded [here](https://fasttext.cc/docs/en/crawl-vectors.html).
 The program is currently hardcoded to use the cc.en.300.bin model.
 This model must be stored in the indeed-crawler/fasttext-model directory if running main.py, or the indeed-crawler/dist/job-crawler-beta/fasttext-model directory if running the compiled executable.